AstunTechnology/iso19139.eamp/README.md

+# Environment Agency Metadata Profile (EAMP)

+The Environment Agency Metadata Profile (EAMP) extends the UK Gemini Metadata Profile for the Environment Agency, including two additional elements:

+ * **Approval for Access (AfA) status**: This is an additional access constraint element using a controlled vocabulary to define the outcome of an Environment Agency legal process decision as to whether or not data and information within the subject data product is legally safe to share.
+ * **Approval for Access (AfA) code**: This is an additional element required alongside the AfA Status to indicate the process derived unique identifier associated with the subject data product.

+**EAMP Version 1.1 is the current version of the profile, based on UK Gemini 2.2.
+A version based on UK Gemini 2.3 will be released in early 2020.**

-# EAMP v1.1 schema plugin
+## EAMP v1.1 schema plugin

-This is the Environment Agency's extended metadata profile, based on Gemini 2.2, implemented as a schema plugin for GeoNetwork 3.x or greater.
+This is the Environment Agency's extended metadata profile, based on Gemini 2.2, implemented as a schema plugin for GeoNetwork 3.2.x or greater.

-## Installing the plugin
+### Installing the plugin

-### GeoNetwork version to use with this plugin
+#### GeoNetwork version to use with this plugin

 Use GeoNetwork 3.2.0+.
 It's not supported in 2.10.x or 3.0.x so don't plug it into it!

-### Adding the plugin to the source code
+#### Adding the plugin to the source code

 The best approach is to add the plugin as a submodule into GeoNetwork schema module.